sudheerj/javascript-interview-questions/README.md

 106. ### What is the use of setTimeout

-     The setTimeout() method is used to call a function or evaluates an expression after a specified number of milliseconds.
+     The setTimeout() method is used to call a function or evaluate an expression after a specified number of milliseconds.
 For example, let's log a message after 2 seconds using setTimeout method,

      ```javascript
      setTimeout(function(){ console.log("Good morning"); }, 2000);